Dohli-Trojan/lemonade_stand/README.md

 -Yes, I believe so!

 -Do i know how to simplify my code?<br>
--No, I don't suggestions are welcomed!
+-No, I don't.
+Suggestions are welcomed!